roccoblues/snake/README.md

 ## TODO

-- [ ] cli option to fit grid to terminal
+- [ ] option to restart without exiting
 - [ ] countdown before start
-- [ ] option to restart without exiting
+- [ ] cli option to fit grid to terminal
-- [ ] wander around longest path if no direct one can be found (https://github.com/chuyangliu/snake/blob/master/docs/algorithms.md#longest-path)
+- [ ] wander around longest path if no direct one can be found
 - [ ] fix error handling mess
 - [ ] release binaries
 - [ ] add tests :D